We are open for patients from 07:00 to 21:00 Monday to Friday. For clinics in demand, we also run services on a Saturday.

 Yes, we do.
 The Treatment Centre is committed to the safeguarding of children.

-The Treatment Centre's car parking charges are as follows:
+The Treatment Centre's car park is located underneath the Treatment Centre building.
+The parking charges are as follows:

 - Up to 30 minutes is free